 More and more General Aviation (G.A.) operators are taking advantage of pre-clearance services at Shannon, Ireland (EINN).
 This U.S. Customs pre-clearance option has been steadily enhanced over the years.
 With the time involved to pre-clear now significantly reduced compared to a few years ago and just announced extended operating hours, operators are finding it worthwhile to take advantage of this option when heading from Europe to the U.S. The following is an overview of what you need to know:

 Customs and Border Protection (CBP) pre-clearance of G.A. aircraft has been available at EINN since 2010.
 Initially, this service was only possible for private non-revenue flights, but in 2011 pre-clearance for charter (non-scheduled commercial) was also made available.
 As a result, pre-clearance requirements and lead times are now the same for both private non-revenue and charter flights.
 Be aware that CBP pre-clearance at EINN is not available for cargo, government, diplomatic, and/or military flights.
 After you clear at EINN, there are approximately 200 airports in the U.S. to which you may operate.

 Hours of operation

 For private non-revenue and charter flights, pre-clearance appointments must be made with CBP Shannon at least 24 hours before arrival.
-Shorter-notice arrangements may be possible on a case-by-case basis, depending on CBP availability and at their discretion.
 It’s not possible, however, to land at EINN and then set up pre-clearance.
 Initially, in 2011 48 hours’ advance notification was mandated for charter pre-clearances, but this has been reduced to 24 hours.

 Number of passengers onboard